 Ken Lane’s #Takea2nd4theBoys Testicular Cancer Awareness Campaign Will Keep Your Self-Exam as a Recurring Event

 Welcome to the Band of Ballers!
 In this series on ABSOT, I’m turning over control to some other ballsy testicular cancer survivors and patients who have inspired me with their work in advocacy and awareness during and after their diagnosis.
+This month’s feature is all about Ken Lane, who created the #Takea2nd4theBoys campaign, which you can also learn more about on this page on ABSOT.
+Enjoy his story and his mission!

 The beginning of my testicular cancer journey